muhammads97/muhammads97.github.io/_pages/teaching.md

 -   **Introduction to Information and Communications Networks**\
 Assisting [Prof. Ian Piumarta](https://www.piumarta.com/cv/) in class and grading students' assignments.

-### Private programming classes for high school students:\
+### Private programming classes for high school students:
 During my bachelor's degree, I gave a few high school students programming 101 courses using C language, I focused on teaching students how to think like the computer and how to convert ideas into code.
 I also focused on teaching them how to write clean code.

-### Unofficial supervision for undergraduate students in the remote sensing lab:\
+### Unofficial supervision for undergraduate students in the remote sensing lab:
-I helped a few undergraduate students in learning programming and join our Laboratory, after they joined the Lab, I took over their onboarding, and I taught them the principles of remote sensing, satellite data, atmospheric correction, remote sensing reflectance, etc. I also taught them how to use tools like Python, pandas, NetCDF, Numpy and matplotlib to conduct their research in our Lab.
+I helped a few undergraduate students in learning programming and join our Laboratory, after they joined the Lab, I took over their onboarding, and I taught them the principles of remote sensing, satellite data, atmospheric correction, remote sensing reflectance, etc. I also taught them how to use tools like Python, pandas, NetCDF, Numpy and Matplotlib to conduct their research in our Lab.
 I currently supervise them while they work on different projects, including Harmful Algal Bloom detection and classification, Water Quality parameter estimation, and fine-tuning Chla algorithms.